aafederation/mhd/content/MHD/The Korean American Family Service Center.md

 transport_option = "Subway: 7"

 +++
-KAFSC provides social services to those who are affected by domestic violence, sexual assault, and child abuse.
-Our primary target population is low-income immigrants.
-All our services and programs are provided in a culturally sensitive and linguistically competent manner.
+The Korean American Family Service Center (KAFSC) is a leading, nonprofit organization that supports and empowers adults, youth and children to lead safe and healthy lives based on dignity, compassion and mutual respect.
+We are committed to preventing and ending domestic violence, sexual assault, and relationship abuse, and creating a violence-free society.
+Our counseling, education and advocacy programs for individuals and families in the New York Tri-State area are provided in a culturally and linguistically appropriate setting.